What is EMDR Therapy?

 - EMDR Therapy is a very unique and powerful approach to resolving painful memories that was originally developed to treat trauma, over 30 years ago

-- EMDR Therapy has far-reaching applications beyond large or obvious traumas and is essentially useful to consider whenever memories are causing an individual significant disturbance and/or a negative view of themselves.
+- EMDR Therapy has far-reaching applications beyond large or obvious traumas and is essentially useful to consider whenever the past is causing an individual significant disturbance and/or a negative view of themselves.

-- Present day Triggers exist because of unprocessed memories from our past.
+- Present day stress and triggers exist because of unprocessed memories from our past.

 - Early painful attachment experiences and Adverse Childhood Experiences (ACEs) are examples of developmental experiences that may leave a lingering effect on an individual, and these may be useful to work on using EMDR Therapy.